Lords Spiritual: Number

-The Bishop of Sodor and Man, although a Bishop of the Church of England, has never been included among the English Lords Spiritual, as the Isle of Man has never been part of the Kingdom of England or of the United Kingdom.
-The Lord Bishop is the holder of the oldest office in Tynwald (the oldest continuous parliament in the world) and remains an ex officio member of Tynwald Court and of the island's Legislative Council.
+The Bishop of Sodor and Man, although a Bishop of the Church of England, has never been included among the Lords Spiritual, as the Isle of Man has never been part of the Kingdom of England or of the United Kingdom.
+The bishop is the holder of the oldest office in Tynwald (the oldest continuous parliament in the world) and remains an ex officio member of Tynwald Court and of the island's Legislative Council, although this has recently (2020s) been the subject of some controversy.

-In the 19th century, the dioceses of the Church of England began gradually to come under review again.
-However an increase in the bench of bishops was not considered politically expedient, and so steps were undertaken to prevent it.
-In 1836, the first new bishopric was founded, that of Ripon; but it was balanced out by the merger of the Bishoprics of Bristol and Gloucester.
-(They were later divided again.)
-The creation of the Bishopric of Manchester was also planned but delayed until St Asaph and Bangor could be merged.
-They never were; but the Bishopric of Manchester Act 1847 went ahead anyway with an alternative means to maintain the 26-bishop limit in the House of Lords: the seniority-based proviso which has been maintained to this day.
-However, the Lords Spiritual (Women) Act 2015 gives any woman appointed a diocesan bishop in England during the next decade priority in terms of succeeding those among the current 21 who retire during that period.
-Rachel Treweek became Bishop of Gloucester and the first woman Lord Spiritual under the Act in 2015; Christine Hardman became the second later that year.
+In the early 19th century, as the population of industrial cities grew, the Church of England proposed two new bishoprics for Leeds and Manchester, but the government refused to increase the number of Lords Spiritual.
+The Church was reluctant to have two classes of diocesan bishops, and decided to combine other dioceses to allow for the new dioceses.
+In 1836, the first new bishopric was founded, that of Ripon; but it was balanced out by the merger of the bishoprics of Bristol and Gloucester.
+(They were later separated again.)
+The creation of the bishopric of Manchester was also planned but delayed until the dioceses of St Asaph and Bangor could be merged.
+They never were, but the Bishopric of Manchester Act 1847 went ahead anyway with an alternative way to maintain the 26-bishop limit in the House of Lords: the seniority-based proviso which has been maintained to this day.
+However, the Lords Spiritual (Women) Act 2015 gives any woman appointed a diocesan bishop in England during the next decade priority in succeeding those among the current 21 who retire during that period.
+Rachel Treweek became bishop of Gloucester and the first female Lord Spiritual under the Act in 2015; Christine Hardman became the second later that year.

 In 1920, with the independence of the Church in Wales from the Church of England and its disestablishment, the Welsh bishops stopped being eligible for inclusion.